japaric/embedded-in-rust/content/hello-world.md

 [Minos]: https://themes.gohugo.io/hugo-theme-minos

-As a good citizen of the open source world, I sent PRs to [mgjohansen/hucore] for some of these modifications.
+As a good citizen of the open source world, I sent PRs to [mgjohansen/hucore] with some of these modifications.

 [mgjohansen/hucore]: https://github.com/mgjohansen/hucore

-Leaving the theme aside: The "source" of this blog, a bunch of Markdown files, is hosted on [GitHub].
+Leaving the theme aside, the "source" of this blog, a bunch of Markdown files, is hosted on [GitHub].
 The site is hosted on [GitHub pages] and I'm [using Travis] to update the site every time I push to the source repo.